 To win and retain Low Cost Carriers, airports need to learn from them by adopting a lean operating model and a digital-first approach, while growing incremental commercial revenue.

-Data-driven platforms that unify revenue, operations and passenger-flow management are not just for the world’s largest airports.
+Data-driven platforms hat unify revenue, operations and passenger-flow management are not just for the world’s largest airports.
 Smaller airports can also use tools, increasingly available on the cloud, to simplify and automate ecosystem connectivity, predict bottlenecks, optimise operational processes, and maximise income.

 With best practices from the world’s largest airports baked in, and a library of standard data connectors, these platforms are a low-risk way to attract LCCs and improve airport efficiency with a rapid return on investment.
-What’s more, they provide the flexibility to add greater automation and predictive insight to meet the ever-growing, ever-shifting demands of the aviation world.
+Moreover, they provide the flexibility to add greater automation and predictive insight to meet the ever-growing, ever-shifting demands of the aviation world.